St Swithun's School, Winchester: History

-St Swithun's was founded as "Winchester High School" by Miss Anna Bramston, daughter of John Bramston, the then Dean of Winchester, with the ambition of educating "daughters of worthy citizens of Winchester".
+St Swithun's was founded as "Winchester High School" by Miss Anna Bramston, daughter of John Bramston, the then Dean of Winchester, with the ambition of educating "daughters of worthy citizens of Winchester."
 Not having sufficient money of her own, funds were raised by subscription.
 The school opened on 5 May 1884 with seventeen pupils.
 Pupil numbers soon grew and the school began taking in boarders as well.

-In 1909 the school rented ten acres on Magdalen Hill for sports.
-The school's name was changed to Winchester Girls' School and then, after World War I, to St Swithun's School: the recorded virtues of this saint – Caritas, Humilitas, Sinceritas – were adopted as the school’s motto in 1928.
+In 1909, the school rented ten acres on Magdalen Hill for sports.
+The school's name was changed to Winchester Girls' School and then, after World War I, to St Swithun's School: the recorded virtues of this saint – Caritas, Humilitas, Sinceritas – were adopted as the school's motto in 1928.

 St Swithun's moved to its present location on Magdalen Hill Down on the edge of Winchester in 1931.
 Princess Mary the Princess Royal opened the new buildings formally in 1932, but the outbreak of World War II saw the school turned into a hospital and by 1942 St Swithun's became an American casualty clearing station.
 The school celebrated its 75th anniversary in 1959 with the Duke of Gloucester as a special guest.

 Today, St Swithun's includes both junior and senior schools, meaning pupils can attend from nursery all the way to sixth form level.
 Boys may attend Nursery.
-A new junior school building was opened in September 2015 with a further sports hall opening in Easter 2016.
+A new junior school building was opened in September 2015 with a further sports hall that opened in Easter 2016.

-St Swithun's retains a strong Anglican tradition through its links with Winchester Cathedral.
+St Swithun's retains an Anglican tradition through its links with Winchester Cathedral.
 It holds five services there every year and the girls' choir sings at the cathedral.

 Curriculum

-St Swithun's has traditionally had a strong academic reputation.
-In 2011 GCSEs, it topped the results table for the city of Winchester with a 100% passing rate and all candidates achieving at least 5 A*-C grades, surpassing Winchester College.
+In 2011 GCSEs, the school topped the results table for the city of Winchester with a 100% passing rate and all candidates achieving at least 5 A*-C grades, surpassing Winchester College.
 The same year, it broke its records in the A Levels with 11 girls scoring 3 or more A* grades.
 Since the year 2000 the school has had 100% pass rate in both GCSEs and A-Levels.

+In 2023, the school achieved an 80% pass rate with grades 9–7 in GCSEs and a 61% rate for A*/A grades at A-levels, with 86 percent earning A*-B grades.

 School Organisation

 Junior School

-The Early Years and Pre-Prep departments (nursery to Year 2) are coeducational.
+The Early Years department (nursery) is coeducational, with girls only from reception upwards.
 The prep department comprises Years 3 to 6 and girls are prepared for the Common Entrance Examination.
 The Junior School is a member of the Independent Association of Preparatory Schools.